xtofs/EDM_Structure/generated/OData_EDM_Structure_Generated.md

 ## Overview

-Based on the OASIS OData CSDL XML Representation Version 4.02 specification, Appendix B, this document lists all EDM elements and categorizes their attribute types.
+This document lists all EDM elements and categorizes their attribute types.
+It is based the OASIS OData CSDL XML Representation Version 4.02 specification - Appendix B. and adds the details about values, symbolic references and constraints for attributes.

 **Source**: OASIS OData CSDL XML Representation Version 4.02 specification